linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 # FIGURE 4

-Comparison of 1-day holding period profit for delta-hedged position described in Table 2 and deltaand gamma-hedged position described in Table 6.
+Comparison of 1-day holding period profit for delta-hedged position described in Table 2 and delta- and gamma-hedged position described in Table 6.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/02abefd4-2dfe-4fd1-a4bc-6204fb633ac1/0d881e024be79a2fef0d059efe4a56c4adbff1d5edf3327528db86fdca397529.jpg) offsetting one another, gamma-hedging the net exposure would not require many option transactions.